farcaster-project/RFCs/05-tasks-and-events.md

 ## Tasks

-A syncer is responsible to handle `tasks` messages, its inputs.
-To achieve that goal a syncer is connected to a blockchain, through a full node or equivalent, and uses e.g. RPC calls and 0MQ notification streams to produce `blockchain events` messages, its outputs.
+A syncer is responsible for carrying out assigned `tasks` received throught the `tasks` messages, its inputs.
+To achieve that goal a syncer connects to a blockchain, through a full node or equivalent, and uses e.g. RPC calls and 0MQ notification streams to compute and emit `blockchain events` messages, its outputs.

 Tasks MUST follow those rules: